US Fulbright Logo

 Tips on how to strengthen your application:

-- clearly describe your teaching experience as well as how you plan to engage with the local community
+- clearly describe your teaching experience (especially related to teaching English as a second language) as well as how you plan to engage with the local community

 - describe what will be the impact of the grant on your future plans